#MindWellMOT checklist and Weekly self-care planner

 Once you've completed the #MindWellMOT checklist take a few minutes to set some personal goals using the MindWell self-care goal-setter.

 Remember it's better to start small in your troublesome areas and work gradually towards permanent change.
+We've created some resources that can help you set goals and find self-care ideas.

 You can then use the planner to build in time each week for your personal self-care priorities.